pauldorehill/FSharp.Data.Cypher/README.md

 ## OPTIONAL MATCH and null

 Unfortunately from an F# perspective [null](https://neo4j.com/docs/cypher-manual/current/syntax/working-with-null/) is *'...is used to represent missing or undefined values...'* and this has the potential to all null into your program.
 With core types (`string, int, float etc...`):
-- If null is encounterd an `ArgumentNullException` will be thrown i.e. you won't be able to create a `record` with a null field, or return a core type of null
+- If null is encountered an `ArgumentNullException` will be thrown i.e. you won't be able to create a `record` with a null field, or return a core type of null
 - If your `record` field  or return type is an `'T option`,  `null` will happily become `None`

-OPTIONAL MATCH currenly throws a spanner in the works since it will happily return `null` in place of node or relationship.
+OPTIONAL MATCH currently throws a spanner in the works since it will happily return `null` in place of node or relationship.
 When this is returned from the database the deserilizer will still be expecting a node, sees `null` and will intentionally throw `ArgumentNullException`.
-There is a nice solution coming for this where the OPTIONAL MATCH query will only work with a record option... comming soon.
+There is a nice solution coming for this where the OPTIONAL MATCH query will only work with a record option... coming soon.

 ## FOREACH Clause
 [FOREACH](https://neo4j.com/docs/cypher-manual/current/clauses/foreach/) is a special type of clause in cypher... as such it is implemented as its own builder of type `Foreach`.
 It is then used inside the `cypher {  }` builder and `ForEach`'s can be nested within other `ForEach`'s